Hemanth-AM/MP3-Tag-Reader/README.md

 # MP3-Tag-Reader
 Implementing an application to extract tags from the given MP3 file using C functions.

+#Overview:
-The MP3 Tag Reader project in C is a software which will read and display MP3 (ID3) tag information from MP3 files.
-The software will be desktop based and not web based.
-The project will be useful to individuals who wish to view and collect MP3 tag data.
-This project can be extended to implement a tag editor, wherein users can modify mp3 tag information.
+The MP3 Tag Reader is a command-line C application that reads and displays MP3 (ID3) tag information from MP3 files.
+This software is desktop-based and not web-based, designed for individuals who wish to view and collect MP3 tag metadata such as title, artist, album, year, and genre.
+The project can be extended to include editing capabilities for modifying MP3 tag information.

-Implemented as a command line application, this should be able to handle some operations on the MP3 tags as called out below.

-A Brief Introduction to ID3 Standard and Tags
+#About ID3 Tags:
-ID3 is a metadata container most often used in conjunction with the MP3 audio file format.
-It allows information such as the title, artist, album, track number, and other information about the file to be stored in the file itself.
-There are two unrelated versions of ID3: ID3v1 and ID3v2.
-You will have to first detect the ID3 version before getting the tag details.
+ID3 is a metadata container most often used with the MP3 audio file format.
+It allows information like the song title, artist, album, track number, and other details to be stored inside the MP3 file itself.

-Total 128 bytes used for storing this metadata.
-If you one sum the size of all these fields we see that 30+30+30+4+30+1 equals 125 bytes and not 128 bytes.
-The missing three bytes can be found at the very end of the tag, before the song title.
-These three bytes are always “TAG” and is the identification that this is indeed an ID3 tag.
-As all artists doesn’t have a 30 character name it is said that if there are some bytes left after the information is entered in the field, those bytes should be filled with the binary value 0.

-An ID3v2 tag starts with a tag header followed by one or more frames.
-Each frame in turn consists of a header and (usually) some kind of content.
-The ID3v2 tag is more flexible and hence more difficult to work with.
-An ID3v2 tag has a signature code of “ID3x” where x is the sub-version number of the tag.
-Typically, ID3v2 tags are found at the beginning of an MP3 file, but this is not an absolute restriction.
-What happens next depends on the subversion of the ID3v2 tag.
-As far as we can tell, there have been three versions so far: 2,3 and 4.
-Some important details about the headers are given below.
+There are two main versions:

+ID3v1: Found at the end of an MP3 file, occupying the last 128 bytes.

+ID3v2: Found at the beginning of the MP3 file, more flexible but more complex to parse.

+#ID3v1 Structure:

+Signature: "TAG" (3 bytes)

+Title: 30 bytes

+Artist: 30 bytes

+Album: 30 bytes

+Year: 4 bytes

+Comment: 30 bytes

+Genre: 1 byte
+If a field doesn’t use all allocated bytes, the remaining bytes are padded with binary 0.

+#ID3v2 Structure:

+Starts with "ID3x" (x = sub-version number: 2, 3, or 4)

+Contains a tag header followed by one or more frames, each with its own header and content.

+Typically appears at the beginning of the MP3 file.

+#Features:
+Detect and Read ID3 Version

+Automatically detects whether the MP3 file uses ID3v1 or ID3v2 tags.

+View Tag Details

+Displays song title, artist, album, year, comment, and genre in a readable format.

+Extra Feature – Save to CSV (New)

+After displaying tag details, the program asks:
+"Do you want to save the details to a CSV file? (y/n)"

+If the user selects "yes," all details are stored in a .csv file in a structured format for future reference.

+This feature allows building a collection of MP3 metadata easily.

+Future Scope (Optional Extension)

+Implement a tag editor to modify MP3 tag information directly from the command line.
 # ID3v2 Frame header:
  .ID3v2/file identifier “ID3”